superstarlifter/doc/docs/internal/windows_schedule_email.md

 ## Send a scheduled email from Windows via Powershell
+You may find a system that is able to complete a scheduled export of data and save that data in a folder on a Windows computer.
 You can use PowerShell to send an email with an attachment to a designated StarLifter email address.
+StarLifter can then use the email integration to import the attachment from the email inbox.

 ### Create the PowerShell script